 Rapidly evolving data security challenges

-Growing needs for AI and metadata management
+Increasing needs for AI and metadata management

-Operational efficiency as needed counterweight during chaotic times
+Operational efficiency as a necessary counterweight

 Optimizing data visibility: Common challenges for data leaders